Maria Serraino: Running the clan

 She had various nicknames, such as Nonna eroina ("Grandma heroin"), Mamma eroina ("Mummy Heroin"), or simply La Signora ("The Lady").
-According to Maria's daughter, Rita Di Giovine, who became a state witness (pentito) in 1993: "My mother was the boss of the family.
+According to Maria's daughter Rita Di Giovine, who became a state witness (pentito) in 1993: "My mother was the boss of the family.
 She was the one who gave the orders, even if my brother [Emilio] was the boss in name.
 She decided who was to do what, but she did it all in a way that my brother wouldn't notice she was running the family, not him."

 Downfall

 The organisation was dismantled in 1993-1995 by three police operations, called Belgio from the name of the street where the clan resided.
 Some 180 members of the organisation were arrested.
-An important factor in the downfall of the clan was the arrest of Maria's oldest daughter Rita Di Giovine in March 1993 in Verona in possession of 1,000 tablets of ecstasy.
+An important factor in the downfall of the clan was the arrest of Maria's oldest daughter Rita Di Giovine in March 1993 in Verona, in possession of 1,000 tablets of ecstasy.

 At the age of 12, Rita had been taken out of school to help to unpack cocaine hidden in the panels of imported cars, and to stuff heroin into bottles of shampoo.
-She transported large sums of cash and quantities of drugs.
+She later transported large sums of cash and quantities of drugs.
 Part of her job was to bribe local police to overlook the family's activities, and in some cases to recruit them in order to give the family information on investigations or imminent arrests.
 A mother of three children by different fathers, she had been in jail several times herself.
 Rita's son became a heroin addict; he had been dealing heroin for the family when he was 15.
-By the time she was arrested, Rita was exhausted and angry with her brothers, mired in debts and addicted to amphetamines.
+By the time she was arrested, Rita was exhausted and angry with her brothers, mired in debt and addicted to amphetamines.
 She decided to give evidence against her family in return for state protection.
 Police picked up her brothers, her mother and stepfather, her son, and her ex-husband.

 Maria Serraino was sentenced to life imprisonment for Mafia association and murder in September 1997.
-She had ordered the murder of a drug dealer who worked for the family and was guilty of attempting to go into business on his own.
+She had ordered the murder of a drug dealer who worked for the family but was attempting to go into business on his own.
+She was released to house arrest after twenty years due to severe ill-health, cancer; she died in Milan in 2017.